awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-troubleshooting.md

   In the Amazon SNS console, go to the **Topics** page, choose the **Subscriptions** tab, and then verify that the topic has a subscription\.
 If the topic doesn't, open the AWS Chatbot console, open your authorized client, and then look at the **Configured channels** or **Configured webhooks** list\.
 Add a new channel or webhook configuration, and then add the SNS topic\.
 Without this configuration, event notifications can't reach the chat rooms\.
 + **The Amazon SNS topic has server\-side encryption turned on\.**

-  If you have server\-side encryption enabled for your Amazon SNS topics, you must include the following section in your AWS KMS key policy\.
-This gives sending services such as Amazon EventBridge permissions to post events to the encrypted Amazon SNS topics\.
+  If you have server\-side encryption enabled for your Amazon SNS topics, you must give permissions to the sending services in your AWS KMS key policy to post events to the encrypted SNS topics\.
+The following policy is an example for EventBridge\.

   ```
   {